 Hyper-V Services Memory Consumed

-Current amount of memory consumed by Hyper-V services.
+Amount of memory currently consumed by Hyper-V services.

 Hyper-V Services Memory Usage

-Current amount of memory used by Hyper-V services (measured in percent).
+Amount of memory resources currently used by Hyper-V services.

-Amount of physical memory used on the host.
+Amount of physical memory resources used on a host.

 Demand for virtual memory.
-The conter shows how many bytes have been allocated by processes and to which the OS has committed a RAM page frame or a page slot in the pagefile (or both).
-As Committed Bytes grows above the available RAM, paging increases and the amount of the pagefile in use also increases.
-At some point, paging activity starts to significantly affect perceived performance.
+The counter shows how much memory were allocated for processes and to which processes the OS has committed a RAM page frame or a page slot in the pagefile (or both).
+As the Committed counter grows above the available RAM, paging increases and the amount of the pagefile in use increases as well.
+At some point, paging activity starts to affect perceived performance significantly.